 Nothing ruins your day quite like a sudden toothache or dental injury.
 Few things are worse than spending hours waiting in the ER or searching online to find the right dentist.
-At our Colorado Springs office, we offer same-day pain relief for your dental emergency.
+At our Briargate office, we offer same-day pain relief for your dental emergency.
 That way you don’t have to waste precious time searching elsewhere for the care you need.
 If you’re experiencing some kind of dental emergency, even if you’re not sure whether it needs urgent care, call us right away at (719) 548-9393.

 How to Handle Common Dental Emergencies

 Dental emergencies come in two flavors: sudden injury and infections that develop over time.
 In either case, your emergency dentist in Briargate is ready to treat your problem.
 In the meantime, here are a few basic tips to help deal with common dental emergencies:

 First, rinse your mouth out with salt water and floss around the area to dislodge any food particles that may be causing your pain.
 If that’s not the case, you can take OTC pain medication or apply a cold compress until you reach our office.

 To reduce any swelling or pain, apply a cold compress to the side of your face for 10 minutes at a time.
 Don’t chew with the affected tooth.
 If it has a sharp edge that may damage your soft tissue, place a piece of dental wax or sugarless gum over it.
 We may be able to fix it with a dental crown, but in serious cases, the tooth might have to be extracted.